ashpakshaikh26732/Medical-Segmentation-Decathlon/README.md

 ### **3.2.
 Modular State-of-the-Art Models**

+ **Source:** Project/src/models/
-## **Source:** Project/src/models/The framework provides a modular, "plug-and-play" selection of SOTA 3D architectures, allowing for easy benchmarking via a simple YAML config change.* **UNET++ (unetpp.py):** A custom 3D implementation of the UNET++ architecture, featuring four deep supervision heads to capture features at multiple semantic levels.
+ The framework provides a modular, "plug-and-play" selection of SOTA 3D architectures, allowing for easy benchmarking via a simple YAML config change.
+ * **UNET++ (unetpp.py):** A custom 3D implementation of the UNET++ architecture, featuring four deep supervision heads to capture features at multiple semantic levels.

 * **TransUNET (transunet.py):** A custom hybrid architecture that leverages a Transformer Encoder for global context modeling (capturing long-range dependencies) and a traditional CNN Decoder for precise, high-resolution localization.